 At the G20 Trade Ministers’ Meeting in Shanghai from 8-10 July, Ministers agreed to aim to conclude the EGA negotiations by the end of 2016, having achieved a landing zone by the G20 Summit in September.
 The landing zone for the EGA was developed during the fifteenth round of negotiations, held from 24-29 July 2016 in Geneva.

 On 5 September, G20 Leaders welcomed the landing zone and reaffirmed the commitment to conclude the EGA negotiations by the end of 2016.
+A side meeting of participating EGA Ministers was held during the WTO Mini-ministerial meeting in Oslo on 21-22 October 2016.
 A final meeting of EGA Ministers is expected to take place in December 2016, following a series of negotiating rounds in September, October and November.

 History of the negotiations